 For example, Homer writes that the Greeks sent over 1,100 ships to Troy.
 This seems like much too high of a number, and Greek historians assumed that to be the case.

 But if we were to start our search for the truth with Homer’s Iliad, we would see that the war between the Trojans and the Greeks lasted for ten years and took place during the Late Bronze Age.
 After Paris and Helen eloped, the Greeks wanted to punish the Trojans to get Helen back.

 The Greeks eventually won the war during what is known as the Sack of Troy.

 The story was so compelling that even the most respected ancient Greek historians believed that the war had actually happened.
-Herodotus, affectionately known as the “Father of History”, was alive during the latter half of the 5th Century BC.
+Herodotus, affectionately known as the “Father of History”, was alive during the latter half of the 5th century BCE.
 He believed that not only did the war actually happen, but he dated it 800 years before the time he was living in.

-The ancient Greek mathematician, Eratosthenes, was much more specific and claimed that the Trojan War took place around 1184 BC.
+The ancient Greek mathematician, Eratosthenes, was much more specific and claimed that the Trojan War took place around 1184 BCE.